Distributed Deep Convolutional Neural Networks for the Internet-of-Things: Abstract

 \section{Abstract}

-Due to the high demand in computation and memory, deep learning solutions are mostly restricted to high-performance computing units, e.g., those present in servers, Cloud, and computing centers.
-In pervasive systems, e.g., those involving Internet-of-Things (IoT) technological solutions, this would require the transmission of acquired data from IoT sensors to the computing platform and wait for its output.
-This solution might become infeasible when remote connectivity is either unavailable or limited in bandwidth.
-Moreover, it introduces uncertainty in the ``data production to decision making''-latency, which, in turn, might impair control loop stability if the response should be used to drive IoT actuators.

-In order to support a real-time recall phase directly at the IoT level, deep learning solutions must be completely rethought having in mind the constraints on memory and computation characterizing IoT units.
-In this paper we focus on Convolutional Neural Networks (CNNs), a specific deep learning solution for image and video classification, and introduce a methodology aiming at distributing their computation onto the units of the IoT system.
-We formalize such a methodology as an optimization problem where the latency between the data-gathering phase and the subsequent decision-making one is minimized.
-The methodology supports multiple IoT sources of data as well as multiple CNNs in execution on the same IoT system, making it a general-purpose distributed computing platform for CNN-based applications demanding autonomy, low decision-latency, and high Quality-of-Service.
+Severe constraints on memory and computation characterizing the Internet-of-Things (IoT) units may prevent the execution of Deep Learning (DL)-based solutions, which typically demand large memory and high processing load.
+In order to support a real-time execution of the considered DL model at the IoT unit level, DL solutions must be designed having in mind constraints on memory and processing capability exposed by the chosen IoT technology.
+In this paper, we introduce a design methodology aiming at allocating the execution of Convolutional Neural Networks (CNNs) on a distributed IoT application.
+Such a methodology is formalized as an optimization problem where the latency between the data-gathering phase and the subsequent decision-making one is minimized, within the given constraints on memory and processing load at the units level.
+The methodology supports multiple sources of data as well as multiple CNNs in execution on the same IoT system allowing the design of CNN-based applications demanding autonomy, low decision-latency, and high Quality-of-Service.